Updated Dec 04, 2020

 Both Azure and Google Cloud provide the ability to peer one or more virtual networks.
 On Azure, this feature is called VNet peering, and on Google Cloud, this feature is called VPC network peering.
 Virtual network peering has several advantages over external IP addresses or VPNs, including:

 - Increased security, as service owners can avoid exposing their services to the public Internet with its associated risks

-Azure's VNet peering maps to Cloud Platform's VPC network peering as follows:
+Azure's VNet peering maps to Google Cloud's VPC network peering as follows:

 |Supported services||VMs, Cloud Services||Compute Engine, App Engine flexible environment|